 Here are some tips to help you use your kitchen in ways that are environmentally friendly.

 Perth property maintenance is something that should always be done on a regular basis if you want your home and property to look cared for and its value sustained.
-Often, the best way to get it done is to hire a professional handyman, who can care for the garden, do the mowing and also do any other maintenance tasks that crop up.

 This is the kind of maintenance that is sustainable or eco-friendly.
 When you have someone to care for your gardens, they will soon be covered with compost and mulch and that will save on a great deal of water, not to mention fertiliser.
 Unnecessary fertilisers get washed into the waterways and is thought to be responsible for the death of some of our beautiful coral reefs.
 You can’t get much more environmentally friendly than taking steps to reduce use of purchased fertiliser.